-- 1. Currently POLB has the following anchorages available inside the breakwater: 12 in the "Bravo" area; 2 in the "Charlie" area; 9 in the "Delta" area; and 5 in the "Echo" area.
-Jacobsen Pilot Service (JPS) manages and monitors these anchorages for POLB, in partnership with the USCG. - 2.
-The respective Pilot Stations assist their own pilots, assigned to commercial vessels anchoring inside the breakwater, with shoreside radar advice via radar equipment staffed at the Pilot Stations when necessary.
-This assistance is particularly important when the anchorage areas have restricted visibility or are congested (Chapter XIV has limitedvisibility guidelines).
+- 1. Currently, the POLB has the following anchorages available inside the breakwater: 12 in the "Bravo" area; 2 in the "Charlie" area; 9 in the "Delta" area; and 5 in the "Echo" area.
+Jacobsen Pilot Service (JPS) (Long Beach Pilot Station) manages and monitors these anchorages for the POLB in partnership with the USCG. - 2.
+The Long Beach Pilot station provides shoreside radar assistance to commercial vessels anchoring inside the breakwater.
+This assistance is particularly important when the anchorage areas have restricted visibility or are congested.